petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 In programs, it is quite common that you have to repeat some operation(s) several times.
 Often you don't even know in advance how many times you exactly need.
-There is a special construction for this, the language statement called loop.
+There is a lanugage construction designed specially for this, called loop.

 There are two types of loops in python.